MetzinAround/practical-classroom-workshop/course/tools.md

     - turing123
     - E-Dijkstra
 ```
+The `group-id` field can be copied directly from the group page.
+Under the name of the group is the group id.
+Cick it to copy it to your clipboard and then paste it into the field in `assignments.yaml`

+Make sure to copy and paste the title of the project being shared with your students for the field `template_name` so as not to make a typo.
 **Steps:**
 1. Edit the assignments.yaml with the WebIDE or by clicking edit.
 2. Modify the three fields.